Historical Toilets

 Roman Emperor Nero had a luxurious villa in the town of Oplontis, the Villa Poppaea.
 Unfortunately for Nero, his villa was close to Pompeii, and more significantly, very close to Vesuvius.

-Nero was born 15 December 37 AD, and ruled from 13 October 54 until his death by suicide on 9 June 68.
+Nero was born 15 December 37 CE, and ruled from 13 October 54 until his death by suicide on 9 June 68.
 He had accomplished quite a bit by then, but mentioning that is much like pointing out that Adolf Hitler liked dogs.

 In 53, Nero married his stepsister Claudia Octavia.
 Then, in 58, Nero began an affair with Poppaea Sabina, the wife of his friend (and future Emperor) Otho.
 He then ordered the murder of his mother in 59 because it did not seem politically feasible to divorce his stepsister and marry his friend's wife while his mother was alive.